kwebio/kweb-docs/state.rst

 You can obtain *and modify* the URL of the current page using *url(simpleUrlParser)*.
 This returns a KVar<`URL <http://galimatias.mola.io/>`_ >, which you can then use with *render* to handle however you wish.

-Note in particular that you can modify this KVar<URL> and the browser URL bar and DOM will update accordingly, but *without* a page refresh.
+.. note:: You can modify this KVar<URL> and the browser URL bar and DOM will update accordingly, but *without* a page refresh.

 .. code-block:: kotlin